Brandon Capital

 Seed Round in 2015

 Solvanix is a biotechnology company focused on enhancing the stability and reducing the aggregation of fully human antibodies.
-Traditional monoclonal antibodies and their fragments often face challenges related to stability and aggregation, which can negatively affect their manufacturability and overall product quality.
-Solvanix has developed a proprietary technology called StAbilize™ that addresses these issues by improving the stability of monoclonal antibodies, antibody fragments, and bi-specifics.
-The company collaborates with biotechnology and pharmaceutical partners to optimize their therapeutic antibodies and licenses its StAbilize™ technology to facilitate these improvements.
+Traditional monoclonal antibodies and their fragments often face challenges related to stability and aggregation, which can adversely affect manufacturability, formulation, and overall product quality.
+To address these issues, Solvanix has developed the proprietary StAbilize™ technology, which significantly boosts the stability of monoclonal antibodies, antibody fragments, and bi-specifics.
+The company collaborates with various biotech and pharmaceutical partners to improve their therapeutic antibodies and offers licenses for the use of its StAbilize™ technology, thereby contributing to advancements in antibody-based therapies.

 Heart Metabolics